 AAA Game Size

-AAA games are the most demanding as well as the largest games you can install.
+AAA games are the most demanding and the largest games you can install.
 These include the following:

 Game | Size (GB) |